isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-your-skin/index.md

 Bed bug bites heal
 fully within 3-6 weeks
 .
 However, when there is a significant infestation, new bites could accumulate as the older edges disappear.
 However, the bedbug bites won't generally need treatment - most people will mainly experience just itching.
-For severe itching, you may get oral antihistamines or�topical steroid creams for relief.
+For severe itching, you may get oral antihistamines ortopical steroid creams for relief.
 The
 [bedbugs](https://www.webmd.com/skin-problems-and-treatments/ss/slideshow-bedbugs)
 are brownish, oval, and small in size (apple seed)- they'll live on blood from humans and animals.
 The fed bug